praveek/launch.en/help/launch-reference/client-side-information/content-security-policy-csp.md

 ### Allow by nonce {#nonce}

-This method involves generating a cryptographic nonce and adding it to your CSP and each inline script on your site.
+This method involves generating a cryptographic nonce and adding it to your CSP and every inline script on your site.
 When the browser receives an instruction to load an inline script with a nonce on it, the browser compares the nonce value to what is contained within the CSP header.
 If it matches, the script is loaded.
 This nonce should be changed with each new page load.

 >[!IMPORTANT]
 >